Emmyogiri/Emotion-Detection-App-Flask/README.md

 **Task 1: Clone the Project Repository**

 Begin by cloning the project repository to your local environment.
 This step will provide you with the necessary code and resources to commence your work.
-The original project link is: Original Project Repository.
-However, I have cloned it on my local machine and pushed it to a new repository for the purpose of using it in the Cloud IDE.
-The link to my repository is: My Repository.

 **Task 2: Create an Emotion Detection Application**